 Why is it important and what does it mean?

 The Switch Year in Nori terminology is the year in which a regenerative practice was adopted on a given field within a Nori project.
-The switch year must have occurred on or after 2010 to be eligible for enrollment in the Nori program.
+The switch year must have occurred on or after 2012 to be eligible for enrollment in the Nori program.
 This switch is used to create the point in time from which the project “baseline” is established.

 Switch Year is important because it is used to determine the incremental carbon stock change between historical practices and regenerative practices.
 In the Nori methodology, data on historic practices are collected and modeled to create a trend line projecting the amount of carbon that would have been stored in the soil under these historical agricultural practices.
 Data on regenerative practices is also collected to model a trend line of the soil organic carbon stored due to the regenerative practice (Figure 1).
 The difference between these lines is the incremental carbon stock change that is quantified into a NRT (Figure 2).
 The Switch Year is the point in time where the historical and regenerative practice lines diverge and this year necessary for modeling the necessary trend lines to calculate incremental carbon stock changes and quantify NRTs.
 Note: We are unable to run projects with a switch year of 2022 or beyond at this time.
 If you are testing switch years after 2021, please connect with your Supply Account Manager.

 Figure 2.
-Based on the Switch year of 2014, NRTs are issued as the difference between SOC drawn down due to modeled old vs new practices (blue bars).
+Based on the Switch year of 2018, NRTs are issued as the difference between SOC drawn down due to modeled old vs new practices (blue bars).